Rise to Success: Career Highlights of Gabrielle Union

 Welcome to the Party

-In 2020, Gabrielle Union collaborated with JusticeLA to create a public service announcement #SuingToSaveLives about the health of people in L.A.
-County jails amid the COVID-19 pandemic.
+In 2020, Gabrielle Union collaborated with JusticeLA to create a public service announcement, #SuingToSaveLives, concerning the health of people in L.A.
+County jails during the COVID-19 pandemic.

 2020: Relaunch of Flawless haircare brand

-In 2020, Gabrielle Union relaunched her haircare brand, Flawless, for women with textured hair, focusing on affordability and customization.
+In 2020, Gabrielle Union relaunched her haircare brand, Flawless, for women with textured hair, offering affordable and customizable products.

 May 18, 2021: Publication of "Shady Baby"

-On May 18, 2021, Gabrielle Union collaborated with her husband Dwyane Wade on a second children's book, "Shady Baby", and it was published.
+On May 18, 2021, Gabrielle Union collaborated with her husband Dwyane Wade on a children's book, "Shady Baby", which was published on that date.

 September 14, 2021: Release of "You Got Anything Stronger?: Stories"